Hassam loves researching and writing about all kinds of subjects, including pollution and the environment.

-The increase in the pollution over the years by man has caused severe damage to the earth’s ecosystem.
-It is responsible for global warming which is leading to the end if all the lives on earth.
-Over the years there is an extreme increase in the rate of human diseases, and death rate of various animals and plants on earth, and that is all because of the pollution caused by man himself.
+The increase in the pollution by humankind over the years has caused severe damage to the earth’s ecosystem.
+It is responsible for global warming, which is leading to the end of all the lives on earth.
+Over the years, there is an extreme increase in the rate of human diseases, and death rate of various animals and plants on earth, and that is all because of the pollution caused by humans.

-There are many types of pollution, but four of them have the most perilous affect on our lives.
-Following are the four most dangerous types of pollutions and their causes:
+There are many types of pollution, but four of them have the most perilous effects on our lives.
+This article will take a brief look at four of the most dangerous types of pollutions and their causes.

 Air pollution is perhaps the most common and the most dangerous type of pollution.
 It involves the direct release of chemicals into the environment.
 The chemicals then become the part of the air around us that all the living things take in.